liualg/liualg_test.github.io/index.md

 # Welcome

-My name is Alexander, and I am currently doing neuro-psychology research involving taste.
+My name is Alexander, and I am currently working at the National Institutes of Cancer in the Serological Sciences Network (SeroNet) project!
+It is a coordinated effort to expand the nation’s capacity for SARS-CoV-2 serologic testing on a population-level and advance research on the immune response to SARS-CoV-2 infection and COVID-19 vaccination among diverse and vulnerable populations.
 Please look around and enjoy yourself.
 <!-- ![my_face](./head_shot.jpg) -->
 <!-- note, this is css ^. if you use css, you will have to create another doc with all the css code in it -->

-<h3>here is a picture of me</h3> <!---  this is html -->
+<h3>pictures for reference</h3> <!---  this is html -->
 <img style="float: left;width: 100px;height: 100px;" src="./head_shot.jpg">

 ### Current Project:

-I am currently researching taste semantics in the human language.
-I hope to relate the neural correlates of the taste pathway to the colexification --  describes the case when different meanings can be expressed by the same word in a language, of words in human languages.
+Project Manager | Data Analyst:
+I am currently working at the National Institutes of Cancer in the Serological Sciences Network (SeroNet) project!
+It is a coordinated effort to expand the nation’s capacity for SARS-CoV-2 serologic testing on a population-level and advance research on the immune response to SARS-CoV-2 infection and COVID-19 vaccination among diverse and vulnerable populations.

 ### Markdown